Mitch Garver Preview, Player Props: Rangers vs. Mariners

 - The Mariners pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.

-- The Mariners' 3.80 team ERA ranks third across all MLB pitching staffs.
+- The Mariners have the third-ranked team ERA across all league pitching staffs (3.79).

-- Mariners pitchers combine to give up 182 home runs (1.2 per game), the 10th-fewest in the league.
+- Mariners pitchers combine to allow 184 total home runs at a rate of 1.2 per game (to rank 11th in the league).

-- In his most recent appearance on Saturday against the Texas Rangers, the right-hander tossed 5 2/3 innings, allowing two earned runs while surrendering five hits.
+- His last time out was on Sunday against the Texas Rangers, when the right-hander threw 3 1/3 innings, surrendering six earned runs while giving up five hits.

+- The 23-year-old has put up a 4.39 ERA and 9.4 strikeouts per nine innings in 17 games this season, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.